-Crown lengthening is a minor surgery you can get as an outpatient in your Brooklyn cosmetic dentistry.
-The procedure is performed when you need implants or a new crown and you don’t have enough teeth showing above the gum line.
+Crown lengthening is a minor surgery you can get as an outpatient in our Brooklyn cosmetic dentistry center.
+The procedure is performed when you need implants or a new crown, and you don’t have enough teeth showing above the gum line.
 You need to attach the new tooth to your gum line.
 It can also be done if your jawbone has shrunk.
 It’s not a purely cosmetic procedure and may be covered by insurance.
-You may experience minor pain following a crown lengthening surgery, but your team at Broadway Family Dental takes care of you to ensure your ultimate comfort both during and after the procedure.
+You may experience minor pain following a crown lengthening surgery, but your team at Broadway Family Dental takes care of you to ensure your ultimate comfort during and after the procedure.

 What Is Crown Lengthening?

 Crown lengthening involves the surgical removal of a small amount of gum tissue, bone, or both to expose more of the tooth’s healthy surface.
 It is often performed to improve the appearance of a tooth that is too short or to prepare a tooth for a restorative procedure such as a crown or bridge.